As on-site construction workers, we have to make the appropriate choice when it comes to the best construction boots.

-2. Reebok Women’s RB765 Trainex Waterproof EH Composite Toe Boots
+Option 2.
+Reebok Women’s RB765 Trainex Waterproof EH Composite Toe Boots

 As the first boot that we’ve reviewed that incorporates a protective shank for nails and sharps, this boot is still quite flexible.

 These boots also have another unique feature from the rest of our reviewed products: they are are also chemical resistant in addition to resistance to oil.

 - Adheres to ASTM F2413 safety standards.

 - Innovative Heel Airbag Technology

 - Removable insoles

 Option 1.
 Keen Men’s Milwaukee 1009174 Waterproof Heavy Duty Steel Toe Slip-Resistant EH Work Boots

 Our Editor’s Choice boot has a ton of great, construction-friendly features that make it perfect for any worksite.